projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 States are accessed using atomic operations to avoid getting unexpected states on one core when it is written on another.

 Note that there is no state to represent a 'failed' I/O request.
-SOS should return all 1's for reads and ignore writes whenever it cannot handle the I/O request, and change the state of the request to COMPLETE.
+Service VM should return all 1's for reads and ignore writes whenever it cannot handle the I/O request, and change the state of the request to COMPLETE.